 In the West, its the norm to use an arsenal of cleaning products, egged on by advertisements promising the destruction of 99.9% of bacteria.
-Their message is misleading, as quite a lot of that bacteria is actually good for us (these days our guts are generally short on the bacteria needed to keep us healthy) and the toxins found in the cleaning products linked to an array of health issues.
+Their message is misleading, as quite a lot of that bacteria is actually good for us.
+These days our guts are generally short on the bacteria needed to keep us healthy and the toxins found in most cleaning products are linked to an array of health issues.
 Michael Gove recently highlighted the problem of indoor pollution, focussing on candles, to the horror of Jo Malone and Diptique candle lovers (an issue easily solved by swapping to many of the natural candles available, like Parkminster).

 That's isn't to say we should avoid cleaning practices altogether.
 It just means a return to the old simpler ways of cleaning, using a few effective natural products and a healthy dose of common sense like; wash your hands before you start preparing food, don't chop raw meat and vegetables on the same chopping board and don't use the same cloth for cleaning the toilet and the kitchen sides!